AqwamCreates/DataPredict/docs/index.md

 By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md).
 In other words, attribution is required when using this library.

+Also, thank you Miku for supporting me and wanted to see this project.
+Hopefully, I can meet you again in another life.

 ## Tutorials

 [Installation & Usage](Overview/Introduction.md)